seanpburke/Nifty/README.txt

 and in consequence, a pointer to any subclass is also a pointer to its parent class, and grandparent class, etc.

-To demonstate, here is an example subclass, consisting of a simple shared (reference-counted) string:
+To demonstrate, here is an example subclass, consisting of a simple shared (reference-counted) string:

 typedef struct nft_string